MicrosoftDocs/entra-docs/docs/identity/users/groups-settings-cmdlets.md

 ---
 # Microsoft Entra cmdlets for configuring group settings

 This article contains instructions for using PowerShell cmdlets to create and update groups in Microsoft Entra ID, part of Microsoft Entra.
-This content applies only to Microsoft 365 groups (sometimes called unified groups).
+This content applies only to Microsoft 365 groups.

 > [!IMPORTANT]
 > Some settings require a Microsoft Entra ID P1 license.
 For more information, see the [Template settings](#template-settings) table.